 This guide is intended to help patrons find resources to support their study and research in Korean studies and the Korean language.
 It includes:

 The Seminar Room, located in Van Pelt 526 (next to Molly's office), is available for you to use for reading and study.
 Some classes may meet in here (especially graduate seminars), but when classes are not in session, researchers can consult the reference works and use the room for group or individual study.
 Feel free to plug into the large monitor with your laptop using the HDMI cables provided in the room or use the PC in the room to connect to the screen.

 Korean collections at the library are cataloged in Korean (including 한글 and/or 한자) as well as in romanized form with the Library of Congress system, based on pronunciation, which is different from the official romanization system used in Korea.
 It is recommended that you mainly search by romanized form in our catalog, Franklin.
 For materials at Penn, use our Franklin library catalog.

 Penn's online catalog contains the library's collection of books, journals, e-resources, and other materials.
-See the Franklin Search Help for searching tips.
-Also, you can search for books in the US and worldwide using:
+You can also search for books in the US and worldwide using WorldCat.

 WorldCat is most efficient and convenient when searching by hangǔl 한글.
 If the item is held by Penn, you can then search for the item in Franklin to learn its status and location.
 WorldCat is a great place to find the official romanized form of a title for searching in Franklin, or the standard spelling of an author's name.

 Searching in romanized form will bring the most comprehensive results for Korean books, but good knowledge in standard romanzation is essential when searching this way.
 Use the following documents to familiarize yourself with library and other romanization systems.